 Car Hauler Design – Trailer Research

 Prior to starting new plans, we do research to understand the landscape, then look for opportunity to improve and make a better product.
-That is certainly the case with our upcoming Car Hauler & Equipment Transport Trailer design.
-New plans are coming soon. – (Photo above from M&G Trailer.)
+That is certainly the case with our upcoming Equipment Transport Trailer & Car Hauler design. * New plans are coming soon. *– (Photo above from M&G Trailer.)

 Material Choice

-But, there’s a catch.
-Since you don’t really know what’s Strong Enough and what is not, it poses an interesting deception.
+But, there is a catch.
+Since we do not know what is actually Strong Enough, statements about materials pose an interesting deception.
 What if the names and claims are smoke and mirrors?
-That won’t help our new Car Hauler Design.

-Are we concerned if they are actually bragging about how weak the trailer is?
+Are they are actually bragging about how weak the trailer is?
+That will not help our new Car Hauler Design.

-Car Hauler Loading & Design
+Car Hauler Design & Loading

 For the sake of argument, let’s use the dimensions of a pickup truck or large SUV.
 The wheelbase of a Ford F-150 SuperCrew® 4×4 is 157.2″.
 Weight is right around 5000 lbs.
 To compare, a Chevy Suburban has a wheelbase of 134.1″ and a weight of ~5700 lbs.
 Other large vehicles are similar.